 Clean dishes from cleanest to dirtiest

 Scrape dishes and give them a quick rinse.
-If you’re handwashing dishes, wash the least dirty dishes — like plates and glassware — before greasier dishes like gravy boats and the roasting pan.
+If you’re handwashing dishes, wash the least dirty dishes – like plates and glassware – before greasier dishes like gravy boats and the roasting pan.
+Make sure that you thoroughly remove any leftover food from the plate (especially the bigger pieces) first as they could severely block your drains if they make their way through the sink.
+In some cases, it might not have an effect, but for some people, you may be forced into learning how to use a plumbing snake so you can help to make the drain unclog on its own.
+When all the leftover food has been removed, then you will be able to start washing your dirty dishes in the sink.
 And if you’re loading your dishwasher, soak big, greasy pots and pans in the sink overnight rather than taking up space in your dishwasher.
-A biodegradable dish soap with particle-dissolving enzymes — like Scentsy Kitchen Soap — will make quick work of even the greasiest dishes, meaning you can soak them overnight and wipe them clean, without the scrubbing.
+A biodegradable dish soap with particle-dissolving enzymes – like Scentsy Kitchen Soap – will make quick work of even the greasiest dishes, meaning you can soak them overnight and wipe them clean, without the scrubbing.

 Toss linens in the wash

 If you used a cloth tablecloth and napkins, now’s the time to toss them in the wash.
 Treat any spots with stain remover before adding them to the washing machine.
 To keep stains from setting in, use the coldest setting and a detergent with dirt-lifting enzymes, like Scentsy Laundry Liquid.